 If your cow is showing signs of lameness, it’s time to trim her hooves.
 The most common cause of lameness in cows is unbalanced hoof growth.
 When a cow has uneven hoof growth, one side of her foot will be longer than the other side, causing her to favor that side when she walks and putting more stress on her joints, which can lead to lameness.

-It’s important to note that there are other causes of lameness besides unbalanced hoof growth, so you should always consult with a veterinarian before trimming your cow’s hooves.
-They can help you determine if your cow is at risk for injury or infection and advise you on what steps to take next.
+It’s important to note that there are other causes of lameness besides unbalanced hoof growth; sharp iron or pebbles could be trapped inside the hoof.
+So you should always consult with a veterinarian before trimming your cow’s hooves; the vet can help you determine if your cow is at risk for injury or infection and advise you on what steps to take next.

 Hoof trimming on an adult cow should be performed every six months.
 If your cow has never had its hooves trimmed before, we recommend starting with this frequency.